RocketDerp/April14_2025/PostMalala/Surkovian/Take_Awak_Mocking.md

 3. Always Total Mockery

+&nbsp;

 # Feedback loops

 https://old.reddit.com/r/politics/comments/1om57gi/trump_79_claims_its_illegal_for_latenight_host_to/

 The HyperRealtiiy is mocking itself.
-Donald Trump is the master of all humanmocking.
+Donald Trump is the master of all human mocking.
 The most successful creator of mockery as media environments.

 » All media work us over completely.
 They are so pervasive in their personal, political, economic, aesthetic, psychological, moral, ethical, and social consequences that they leave no part of us untouched, unaffected, unaltered.
 The medium is the message.
 Any understanding of social and cultural change is impossible without a knowledge of the way media work as environments. «
 Marshall McLuhan, Quentin Fiore